tylrcarr/pro-project-winter-2016/README.md

 SkilStak Pro *[Winter|Fall|Summer] Year*

-*Change the above for your semester and year*
+*Change the above for your semester and year.*

 *Name (or rename) the repo to `pro-project-[winter|fall|summer]-year` so everyone can find it.
 You are welcome to delete the repo after